How Do You Pick a Real Estate Agent?

 Real Estate Agents Misleading Sellers On Market Value

 When an agent tells you that your house is worth a lot of money, it can be a great feeling.
 They are supposed to be the experts, after all.
-But the price you are told by the real estate agent may not be what your home is worth, especially if the agent is trying hard to get new clients.
-It is an unfortunate reality that some agents will over inflate a home’s value to draw in clients, then when the home does not sell, will drop the price to something that is more competitive.
+But the price the real estate agent tells you may not be what your home is worth, especially if the agent is trying hard to get new clients.
+It is an unfortunate reality that some agents will over inflate a home’s value to draw in customers, then when the home does not sell, will drop the price to something that is more competitive.
 The owner is desperate at that point, and the Realtor gets a sale.
 This is a strategy some agent have to get business.
-In fact it is the reason why Realtors will take an overpriced listing.
+In fact, it is the reason why Realtors will take an overpriced listing.
 This is the worst type of real estate agent for a lot of reasons but the most important one being they are DISHONEST!

 - Standard of Practice 1-3

 REALTORS®, in attempting to secure a listing, shall not deliberately mislead the owner as to market value.

 This is why it is so important for home sellers to talk to multiple real estate agents before they hire anyone.
 Even if one Real Estate agent over inflates the price of your home, others may be more conservative and base the price on real evidence.
 These are the kinds of agents you want because it is tough to recover from overpricing a home when you first put it on the market.
 Real Estate agents who mislead homeowners on value should be avoided at all costs!

 Hiring A Top Producing Realtor Can Make A Big Difference